-We detected 26 customers using Avina and 7 companies that churned or ended their trial.
-The most common industry is Software Development (50%) and the most common company size is 11-50 employees (45%).
-Our methodology involves detecting JavaScript snippets or configurations on customer websites.
+We detected 32 companies using Avina and 9 companies that churned.
+The most common industry is Software Development (44%) and the most common company size is 11-50 employees (44%).
+We find new customers by detecting JavaScript snippets or configurations on customer websites.

 Note: We only track when a company installs the Avina tracking script on their website